 Proposed Change:

 2.1.2.
-Research, non-routine maintenance activities, and construction will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated with FPOM or FFDRWG by the Project, District Operations and/or Planning or Construction office.
-These distances are approximate and will be updated after data are collected and analyzed to determine the threshold for adverse impacts to adult fish behavior.
-Alternate actions will be considered by District and Project biologists in conjunction with the Regional fish agencies on a case-by-case basis.
+Research, and the non-routine maintenance, and construction activities listed below will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated with FPOM or FFDRWG by the Project, District Operations and/or Planning or Construction office.
+These distances are approximate and the common sense of Project biologist is required to evaluate for risk of inducing impact to adult fish passing thru the ladder.
+The following list identifies the non-routine maintenance or construction activities that cannot occur unless previously coordinated: pile driving, rotary impact drilling with larger than 2” bits, concrete mining, concrete cutting, jack hammering, soil and ground compaction by mechanical devices that pound.
+Any new research or monitoring equipment installation requires Regional coordination.
+The threshold for adverse impacts to adult fish behavior has been identified as 80 db of particle acceleration, however it has been noted that many daily routine activities such as the closing security gates, starting of turbines, etc. often exceed this threshold.

 Comments: